An Introduction To Boating Terms

 Bow is the front of the vessel, and the

 Stern is the rear of a boat.

 Aft – towards the direction of the stern

 These directions are important because most of the traffic rules on the water reference these terms.
 They also stop any confusion when calling out alerts or danger.

 It is time to get up close and personal with your vessel.
-We are talking about the parts of your boat that will need the most care and attention in and out of the water.
+We are talking about the boating terms that refer to the parts of your boat that will need the most care and attention in and out of the water.